CryptedSnow/rest-api-practical-test/README.md

 ## REST API endpoints

 If you have followed the instructions above, you need use some API platform to perfomate the endpoints, you can use [POSTMAN](https://www.postman.com/) for example.
+It is necessary install Postman on your local machine to local tests.

 **GET: localhost:8000/api/place**
 ```